Too busy now? Save this for later.

 Bamboo composites Fast-growing and eco-appealing.
 When FSC-certified and made with formaldehyde-free adhesive, they can be a decent low-toxin option.
 Many cheap bamboo boards use questionable glues.
 Often harder and more brittle than hardwood, prone to splitting if not maintained.

-The microplastic issue
+The microplastic issue with plastic boards

 Recent systematic reviews show that plastic cutting boards can release 100–300 microplastic particles per knife stroke, with a significant portion ending up in the food itself and the rest washed into the environment.
 Over time, this can amount to 7–50 grams of plastic per person per year just from cutting board use.